Freedom of expression in India

-The Constitution of India provides the right of freedom, given in article 19 with the view of guaranteeing individual rights that were considered vital by the framers of the constitution.
+The Constitution of India provides the right to freedom, given in article 19 with the view of guaranteeing individual rights that were considered vital by the framers of the constitution.
 The right to freedom in Article 19 guarantees the freedom of speech and expression, as one of its six freedoms.

 History

 The law in the current form finds its root in the Hate Speech Law Section 295(A) enacted by the British Administration in India.
 This act was brought about in the backdrop of a series of murders of Arya Samaj leaders who polemicized against Islam.
 This started in 1897 with the murder of Pandit Lekhram by a Muslim because he had written a book criticizing Islam.
 Koenraad Elst argues that "Section 295b was not instituted by Hindu society, but against it.
 It was imposed by the British on the Hindus in order to shield Islam from criticism".
 The murder series caught lime-light in December, 1926 after the murder of Swami Shraddhananda for the protection he gave to a family of converts from Islam to Hinduism in addition to writing Hindu Sangathan, Saviour of the Dying Race in 1926.

 Precedence to this law started even before this as in a case against Arya Samaj preacher Dharm Bir in 1915, ten Muslims were sentenced for rioting, but Dharm Bir was also charged under section 298 for "using offensive phrases and gestures (…) with the deliberate intention of wounding the religious feelings" of another community; and under Section 153, for "wantonly provoking the riot which subsequently occurred" and "a judge was brought in who could assure conviction".